 Summary Capsule: A less-than-epic tale of five friends on a road trip to see Star Wars: The Phantom Menace — illegally.

-Justin’s Review: It’s 1998 (what, again?), and four of the most ardent Star Wars fans in the world decide to help out their friend Linus, who is dying of cancer (but it’s Movie Cancer, so he looks and acts pretty normal for the whole thing), by taking a cross-country trek to break into Skywalker Ranch and see The Phantom Menace.
-So from the beginning, the entire movie is setting this gang up for a sad, twisted joke, where it goes unsaid (but largely hinted at) that Linus would’ve been much better off dying before seeing the movie that took the Star Wars franchise about ten steps backwards.
+Justin’s review: It’s 1998, and four of the most ardent Star Wars fans in the world decide to help out their friend Linus, who is dying of Movie Cancer by taking a cross-country trek to break into Skywalker Ranch and see The Phantom Menace.
+So right from the get-go, the entire movie is setting this gang up for a sad, twisted joke where it’s implied that Linus would’ve been much better off dying before seeing the movie that took the Star Wars franchise about 10 steps backwards.

 Alas, a labor of love it may be, but Fanboys is decidedly middle-of-the-pack.
-It has all the ingredients it needs, and not half-bad actors either, but it’s as though the filmmakers never looked at the recipe for a good movie but just started swirling everything around, hoping that it’d come out okay.
-Yes, there are the expected Star Wars references and one-liners (the best being when Linus kisses Carrie Fisher and says, “I love you”, to which she replies, “I know”), and even authentic Star Wars sound effects and props… but at this point the whole Star Wars referential genre is so crowded that you absolutely have to do something great to stand out from the rest or else be doomed to mediocrity.
-It’s not as if Fanboys has a monopoly on Han Solo fanservice.
+It has all the ingredients it needs including halfway decent actors, but it’s as though the filmmakers just started swirling everything around and hoping that it’d come out okay.
+Yes, there are the expected Star Wars references and one-liners (the best being when Linus kisses Carrie Fisher and says, “I love you”, to which she replies, “I know”).
+But even by 2008, the whole Star Wars self-referential genre was so played out.
+It’s not as if Fanboys had a monopoly on Han Solo fanservice.

 Fanboys isn’t a total waste – as I said, it’s a breezy way to pass a couple hours if you aren’t saving a baby from a burning car or anything – but it squandered its only hope of being a cult hit long ago.